Fathoming Food Packaging Regulation Revisited

 FDA has published regulations describing eligibility requirements for GRAS substances at 21 C.F.R. § 170.30.
 General recognition of safety requires a "common knowledge" about the substance throughout the scientific community knowledgeable about the safety of substances directly or indirectly added to food.
 For substances not widely used in food prior to 1958, general recognition of safety based on "scientific procedures" requires the same quantity and quality of scientific evidence as are required to bring about approval of a food additive regulation, or in the case of a food-contact substance, an effective Food Contact Notification for the ingredient.
 General recognition of safety ordinarily is based on published studies that may be corroborated by unpublished studies and other data and information.

 The presence of substances at extremely low levels in the diet may be considered generally recognized as safe in specific instances.
 Supporting this conclusion, a panel of renowned independent experts convened by the Canadian Center for Toxicology (CCT) concluded that substances present in the diet at concentrations of 1.0 ppb or below can be considered safe even if no toxicity testing has been performed on the specific chemical, provided that there is no reason to believe that the substance demonstrates unusual toxicological properties.
-For substances with some toxicity data that indicate a lack of genotoxic potential, a higher level may be determined safe based upon classical toxicological principles as outlined in various regulatory guidelines.
+For substances with some toxicity data that indicate a lack of genotoxic potential, a higher level may be determined safe based on classical toxicological principles as outlined in various regulatory guidelines.
 Based on the principles discussed in the Canadian report, it is reasonable for a company to take the position that low levels of nontoxic substances may be considered GRAS in certain applications.

 FDA's "Threshold of Regulation" rule provides additional support for the proposition that substances can be considered safe on the basis of low dietary exposure.
 The Threshold Rule is related to the "no migration" exception, in that it represents the agency's determination of a de minimis dietary level for food-contact materials, where the potential threat posed from migration of the substance is so slight as to obviate the need for regulation of the substance as a food additive.
 Specifically, it enables the agency to exempt from regulation those food-contact substances that are not known carcinogens upon a showing that the dietary concentration of the substance does not exceed 0.5 ppb.
 The rule also exempts those substances already regulated as direct food additives that, when used as intended in food-contact applications, do not present a dietary exposure in excess of 1 percent of the acceptable daily intake established for the substance's direct addition to food.
 The exemption is applicable so long as the substance does not contain any carcinogenic constituents or impurities with a TD50 of less than 6.25 mg/kg body weight per day.